I was very lucky to be sent a Magimix Cook Expert to put to the test in my kitchen.

 Yes, it is.
 You can use a cleaning function and disassembling the bowl is simple with easy to clean surfaces.

-Over the years I have written many recipes for the Thermomix but using multi thermal cookers to test them.
+Over the years I have written many recipes for thermal cooking using multi thermal cookers to test them.
 Using both our chart above and/or the recipe methods you will find hundreds of recipes to enjoy on Mad Creations Hub.
 My keto recipes are crowd-pleasers whether you follow the keto diet or not.

 Here are just a few I am sure you are to enjoy!